CyberFlameGO/svnpython/Doc/library/functions.rst

 .. function:: locals()

    Update and return a dictionary representing the current local symbol table.
-   Free variables are returned by :func:`locals` when it is called in function blocks, but not in class blocks.

    .. note::

-      The contents of this dictionary should not be modified; changes may not affect the values of local and free variables used by the interpreter.
+      The contents of this dictionary should not be modified; changes may not affect the values of local variables used by the interpreter.

+   Free variables are returned by :func:`locals` when it is called in a function block.
+   Modifications of free variables may not affect the values used by the interpreter.
+Free variables are not returned in class blocks.

 .. function:: long([x[, base]])